 One of the top questions I’m asked is, “What’s the difference between a nutritionist and a dietitian?”

-In short, the term nutritionist isn’t regulated, so technically, anyone who has an interest in nutrition (or a food/health blog, large social media following etc) can call her or himself a nutritionist, despite having no formal training, certification or license.
+In short, the term nutritionist isn’t regulated, so technically, anyone who has an interest in nutrition (or a food/health blog, large social media following etc) can call her or himself a nutritionist.

 What is a Registered Dietitian?

 A Registered Dietitian, noted by RD after one’s name, or RDN for registered dietitian nutritionist (note: both RD and RDN are used by dietitians) is a title that indicates that an individual has met the following professional requirements in order to be considered an expert in the field of nutrition:

 1) Completion of a minimum of a four-year college degree from an accredited program that includes specific course requirements covering a variety of subjects, including food and nutrition sciences, biochemistry, physiology, microbiology, anatomy, chemistry, foodservice systems, business, pharmacology, culinary arts, behavioral social sciences